-Intermediate instruction in sign language and overview of Deaf culture.
+- Prereq: CDIS 413 or CDIS 813P or permission of instructor - Intermediate instruction in sign language and overview of Deaf culture.
 Students will be introduced to American Sign Language (ASL) and its grammar, as well as continuing instruction in Signed English (SEE).

-CDIS 817, Speech Science Instrumentation ......
-2 hours
+CDIS 817 - Speech Science Instrumentation 2 hours

-This course is intended to provide a practical guide to instrumentation for graduate students in speech pathology and audiology.
-Instruments that were once available only to the sophisticated speech scientists are now available to the clinician in the form of dedicated microprocessor-based systems.
+This course is intended to provide a practical guide to instrumentation for graduate students in speechlanguage pathology.
 Clinical use and application will be reviewed.

-CDIS 818P, Diagnostic Methods......
-3 hours
+CDIS 818P - Diagnostic Methods 3 hours